Residential New Construction Program

 Step 1 - Give us a call...

-While you are still in the planning stage, contact the Program Administrator shown below to connect with the program.
+While you are still in the planning stage, contact the Program Administrator shown below to connect with the proper program.
 Your builder or your Home Energy Rating System (HERS) rater can make the call for you if you prefer.

 Contact a HERS rater during the planning stages.
 The rater will review your plans and provide you with a pre-construction HERS Index score.
 Working with your architect or builder, they will identify energy-efficient improvements needed.